carleton-cs257-fall-2018/assignments-user-Muyang/final/Readme.txt

 	- each color's territory
 	- each color box's trail
 	a scoreboard showing
-	- the percentage of the area that belong to each color
+	- the percentage of the area that belong to the user
-	- time played
-	- rounds
+	- levels
 Core Classes:
 	Model
 		-Box